Joe L. Kincheloe: Major influences

-Kincheloe's work drew from a number of theoretical traditions, and his analyses focused on the social, cultural, political, economic, and cognitive dynamics that contextualize teaching and learning.
+Kincheloe's work drew from a number of theoretical traditions, and his analyzes focused on the social, cultural, political, economic, and cognitive dynamics that contextualize teaching and learning.
 Dr. Kincheloe's research provided a compelling understanding of the forces shaping contemporary education.
 Understanding these dynamics, educators are better equipped to formulate policies and develop actions that rigorously cultivate the intellect while operating in a more socially just and inclusive manner.
 He and Steinberg spoke about critical pedagogy and cultural/media politics in North America, South America, Australia, Europe, and Asia.

 Project for Critical Pedagogy

 Kincheloe founded The Paulo and Nita Freire International Project for Critical Pedagogy with Shirley R. Steinberg at the Faculty of Education, McGill University.
 Following Kincheloe's death, the Freire Project continued as a virtual network: freireproject.org maintained and directed by Steinberg, creating a global community of researchers and cultural workers in critical pedagogy and cultural engagement.
 Kincheloe is considered one of the leading scholars in critical pedagogy, critical constructivism, the research bricolage conceived with Shirley R. Steinberg, critical multicultural education, and contemporary curriculum discourses.
 He is the architect of a critical cognitive theory, having developed the notion of a critical postformal educational psychology.
 Postformalism focuses on exposing the unexamined power relations that shape cognitive theory and educational psychology in a larger liberatory effort to develop a psychology of possibility.
 Such a critical psychology focuses on typically underestimated human cognitive capacities, the socio-cultural construction of mind, collective intelligence, and the unexplored dimensions of human cognition.
 Postformalism posits that mainstream psychology has historically dismissed the cognitive abilities of those who fall outside of whiteness, the middle and upper socio-economic classes, dominant colonizing cultures, and patriarchy.
 In this context, critical postformalism becomes a socially transformative psychology.